 This approach enables InsingerGilissen to apply a transparent remuneration policy that also ensures that the interests of both clients and the bank are served.
-The policy reflects the strategy, objectives, values and long-term interests of the banks and eliminates any conflicts of interest.
-It also contributes to effective risk management and prevents risks being taken that would be unacceptable to the bank.
+The policy reflects the strategy, objectives, values and long-term interests of the banks, and eliminates any conflicts of interest.
+It contributes to effective risk management and prevents risks being taken that would be unacceptable to the bank.
 The policy is also directed at preserving the integrity and solidity of InsingerGilissen as a bank and as part of the Group, with a view to their interests in the long term.

 The main elements of the implemented remuneration policy are:

-Based on the importance that InsingerGilissen attaches to good governance and the code of conduct that derives from this, the Board of Directors and Supervisory Board have discretionary powers to award no variable remuneration or to reduce it in the event that an employee has acted contrary to the code of conduct that is aligned with the principles of good governance;
+- On the basis of the importance that InsingerGilissen attaches to good governance and the code of conduct that derives from this, the Board of Directors and Supervisory Board have discretionary powers to award no variable remuneration or to reduce it in the event that an employee has acted contrary to the code of conduct that is aligned with the principles of good governance;

-No variable remuneration is awarded over the year in question to employees who fail to perform satisfactorily;
+- No variable remuneration is awarded over the year in question to employees who fail to perform satisfactorily;

-InsingerGilissen has the option of adjusting the variable remuneration (in retrospect) or of recovering it (claw-back) in the circumstances laid down in the applicable laws and legislation;
+- InsingerGilissen has the option of adjusting the variable remuneration (in retrospect) or of recovering it (claw-back) in the circumstances laid down in the applicable laws and legislation;

 The total amount paid out in variable remuneration in 2018 was €3.8 million (2017: €4.1m).
 No employees received total annual remuneration in excess of €1 million.